-Tennessee head soccer coach Brian Pensky will begin his fourth season at the helm of the UT soccer program in 2015.
+Tennessee head soccer coach Brian Pensky will begin his fifth season at the helm of the UT soccer program in 2016.

 Pensky led UT to its third-consecutive and 14th-overall winning season in 2013 with a record of 8-7-4.
 The team notched three wins over ranked opponents, including triumphs over eventual conference champions Texas A&M (SEC champion) and UCF (Conference USA champion).
 Strong leadership from the team's upperclassmen helped continue UT's tradition of excellence on the field, in the classroom and in the community.
 Senior forward Caroline Brown and junior back Allie Sirna garnered All-SEC honors and NSCAA Scholar All-Region accolades.
 Brown also earned Capital One Academic All-America second-team honors, making her the only two-time Academic All-American in UT history.

 Pensky and Tennessee enjoyed a banner 2012 season.
 In Pensky's first year at Tennessee, the squad went 14-5-3 and made its 10th appearance in the NCAA Tournament.
 UT also outperformed preseason league expectations, finishing third in the SEC after the team was picked 11th in the SEC Preseason Coaches' Poll in August.
 Tennessee boasted one of the nation's elite defenses.
 The team's 0.69 goals-against average set a new program record and the Lady Vols recorded 11 shutouts.
 UT also produced the longest shutout streak in school history with 533:22 of scoreless defense from Aug.
 19 through Sept.
 9. Tennessee finished at No. 18 in the final NCAA Women's Soccer RPI and the Lady Vols ranked 25th in the final Soccer America poll of 2012.